Marlon Jackson

 Marlon David Jackson (born March 12, 1957) is an American singer and dancer best known as a member of the Jackson 5.
 He is the sixth child of the Jackson family.
-Marlon now runs Study Peace Foundation to promote peace and unity worldwide.
+Jackson now runs Study Peace Foundation to promote peace and unity worldwide.

 Early life

-Marlon David Jackson was born on March 12, 1957, at St. Mary's Mercy Hospital in Gary, Indiana, the sixth child of Joseph who was a steel mill worker, and played in an R&B band, the Falcons, with his brother Luther, and Katherine Jackson, a Jehovah's Witness.
-He was born one year and a half earlier than his younger brother Michael (August 29, 1958 – June 25, 2009).
-Growing up, Marlon was especially close to Michael, whom he considered the substitute for his lost twin brother, Brandon, who died shortly after birth, and makes him a twinless twin.
-"We were the jokers of the family," Marlon said.
+Marlon David Jackson was born on March 12, 1957, at St. Mary's Mercy Hospital in Gary, Indiana.
+He was the sixth child of Joseph, a steel mill worker and player in an R&B band (the Falcons, with his brother Luther), and Katherine Jackson, a Jehovah's Witness.
+He was born one and a half years earlier than his younger brother Michael (August 29, 1958 – June 25, 2009).
+Growing up, Jackson was especially close to Michael, whom he considered the substitute for his lost twin brother, Brandon, who died shortly after birth.
+"We were the jokers of the family," Jackson said.

-By 1964, Marlon and Michael joined their brothers Tito, Jackie and Jermaine, forming the group the Jackson 5.
+By 1964, Jackson and Michael joined their brothers Tito, Jackie and Jermaine, forming the group the Jackson 5.
 Their mother, Katherine, played the piano, cello, and clarinet, and sang harmonies with the brothers.
 Their father, Joe, led the rehearsals, keeping them off the street and away from trouble.
-They won singing competitions all over the state including New York.
+They won singing competitions all over the state as well as in New York.
 That marked the beginning of their career.
-Marlon was not the most prominent member of the Jackson 5, though he did sing background vocals on many of their hits.
+Jackson was not the most prominent member of the Jackson 5, though he did sing background vocals on many of their hits.
 He also played the conga and tambourine.
 Brother Randy later joined the band when Jermaine chose to stay at Motown after the group left the label and renamed themselves the Jacksons.
-Marlon has three sisters; Rebbie, La Toya, and Janet.
+Jackson has three sisters: Rebbie, La Toya and Janet.